mustapelto/DML-Relearned/README.md

-## This mod is currently in alpha!
+## This mod is currently in beta!
 Some major features from the original mod have not yet been implemented (most importantly Trials, JEI integration and the Guidebook), and *there will be bugs!* Do not use this on an important world that you don't have a backup of. **You have been warned!**

 # Deep Mob Learning: Relearned
 A rewrite from scratch of [DeepMobLearning](https://github.com/xt9/DeepMobLearning) by xt9/IterationFunk.
-Original textures by xt9.
+Original textures by xt9, most of which have been modified or replaced.

 A server-friendly and peaceful-compatible mod for mob loot acquisition, originally inspired by the Soul Shards mod, where you could "collect" mob kills to later use them for mob spawners.